12vanblart/CodeBreaker40/README.md

 # CodeBreaker40
 Program for cracking the CodeBreaker 40 Puzzle.

+### Update 10/31/18

+After running this code for ~1 month straight, the code had just incremented the 4th slot to "1", and as such will take a very long time to run.
+Any insight for how to improve the amount of time this would take without a super computer is appreciated!

 ## Folders Outline

 - **CodeBreaker40-master** — Contains initial Java files i started with when rewriting the code.
 (Did not get very far with the java).